 - We asked alumni to describe this in their own terms in a video made at home through their phones!

 Here we focus on the example of the MD track, but keep in mind that what we are saying here applies also to applications to other healthcare degree types.
 The AMCAS has 9 sections.
 Atlantis helps with all of the ones that require more effort – the ones that capture who you are on a deeper level.

 Here you’ll find your MCAT scores, mark upcoming test dates, and add other exam scores (optional).
 This is also a key section.
 And what are MCAT scores often a product of?
 They’re often a product of how well you’ve mastered the topics in your classes, and on that topic see the section above on how Atlantis can contribute to your course performance.
 Moreover, when it’s time to actually take the MCAT, Atlantis can free up your time then as well.

 Better, Concentrated Healthcare Exposure Lets Pre-Meds Focus on Grades, While Still Increasing Relevant Experience for Interviews

 There is very little in your premedical coursework which actually prepares you for the difficult task of taking care of sick people.

 Each interview is different, but it’s common to be asked, “Why do you want to be a doctor?”
 To answer, you may want to tell a story about an experience or series of experiences that have led to your decision.

+Our alumni are often admitted to top MD programs, and many other programs and tracks (such as DO, PA, and beyond).
 Hear more from them on their experiences during and after Atlantis, including the many medical schools that they have been admitted to.